 5 minute read

-A new DeltaBlue Cloud feature that will make life easier by defining when the platform should execute tasks for you!
+A new DeltaBlue Cloud feature that will make life easier by defining when the platform should execute actions for you!

 We are excited to announce a new feature that will enable you to schedule platform actions.
 Right now, these platform actions exist of :